Governance

 In addition, the Sysmex Group as a whole has a business continuity plan in place, and through daily training we prepare to restore operations quickly in the event of an emergency so that medical institutions can continue their testing operations.

-We will continue to reinforce our efforts to ensure that our customers can use our products with confidence.
+Furthermore, we have established procurement policies and guidelines with the aim of building a company that grows together with its business partners.
+We will continue strengthening our efforts to ensure that customers can use our products with confidence.

 Threats and opportunities